 Do you want to reach for the stars?
 Is gazing at the sky your daily bread?
 Is this world just not enough for you?
-If you answer ‘yes’ to these questions, then there might be an Astronaut within you waiting to break free and venture above and beyond the horizon of the Earth!
+If you answer ‘yes’ to these questions, then there might be an Astronaut within you.
+Waiting to break free and venture above and beyond the horizon of the Earth!.
 Becoming an Astronaut sure is hard but nothing worth having comes easy, right?
-All you need is a launch pad, a career counselling platform like this, to help you realize your dreams.
-This blog will help you Choose Career as an astronaut.
+All you need is a launchpad, a career counseling platform like this, to help you realize your dreams.
+This blog will help you Choose a Career as an astronaut.

 First things first, who is an astronaut and then comes how to choose this career?
-Is anybody travelling to outer space an astronaut?
-Well, though the term is reserved for professional space travellers, it is sometimes applied to anyone travels into space.
+Is anybody traveling to outer space an astronaut?
+Well, though the term is reserved for professional space travelers, it is sometimes applied to anyone who travels into space.
 A professional is trained to command, pilot, or serve as a crew member of a spacecraft.

 Well then, who is a cosmonaut?

 Quite simply, they perform the same function but the title is given to a professional from Russia.
-Astronaut is the title used largely in the USA and Europe.
+An astronaut is a title used largely in the USA and Europe.
 The word ‘Astronaut’ is derived from the Greek words ‘Astron’ meaning star, and ‘Nautes’ meaning sailor.

-All right, now that we know who an Astronaut is, the obvious next question is ‘what do they do in space’?
+All right, now that we know who an Astronaut is.
+The next obvious question is ‘what do they do in space’?
 Astronauts are experiments themselves!
-Though they observe and photograph changes in the Earth over time and perform other scientific experiments, they themselves are studied to determine how humans behave in isolation and how the human body reacts to long-term space travel.
+Though they observe and photograph changes in the Earth over time and perform another scientific experiment.
+Furthermore, they are studied to determine how humans behave in isolation.
+How the human body reacts to long-term space travel? and so on.

-They spend their time in a space station wherein they can communicate with people on the Earth.
-In fact, NASA Astronaut Shane Kimbrough even voted from space this year!
-Space travel has always been one of the coolest professions of all time and not surprisingly, Astronauts are looked upon as the most adventurous people of(f) the planet.
+They spend their time in a space station wherein they can communicate with people on Earth.
+NASA Astronaut Shane Kimbrough even voted from space this year!
+Space travel has always been one of the coolest professions of all time.
+And not surprisingly, Astronauts are the most adventurous people of(f) the planet.

 Lets us understand the first requirement completely.
 To become a commander or a pilot, one must have a degree in engineering, biological science, physical science or mathematics.
 Moreover, as a pilot-in-command, one must have clocked at least 1000 hours of flying time in a jet aircraft.
 Experience as a test pilot is desirable.